mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/scripting_methods_for_rdk.md

 **Returns:** String which is the identifier of the render engine.
 NULL in error conditions.

 `FactoryPlugInId(strFactoryId)`
-Returns the plug-in id of the plug-in that created this factory.
+Returns the plugin id of the plugin that created this factory.

 **Parameters:** strFactoryId = Required.
 String.
 The identifier of the factory.
-**Returns:** String which is the identifier of the plug-in.
+**Returns:** String which is the identifier of the plugin.
 NULL in error conditions.

 `FactoryRebuildCache(strFactoryId)`
 Rebuild the factory cache.
 This forces a refresh of cached data such as the factory name.